/

 As a UI/UX design studio representative, I’d say there’s always something confusing for users in their user experience.
 And as they get trapped, people rarely show stoic persistence to continue the user journey just "because your app is there."
 They’ll go check Twitter, they’ll poke around for a smaller mountain nearby.
 And maybe the current solution to their problem is not bad at all?

-Is there a way to reduce the number of churned users?
+Is there a way to reduct churn?

 The picture from above says that the retention is almost the same for SaaS, eCommerce, finance and media apps.
 No industry has a recipe to stop the churn.